yoavweber/PGFC/README.md

 This application is based IPFS (InterPlanetary File System), and is intended to be used by paragliders to share flight-info with each other, completely decentralized.
 The application in the current state is entirely backend-focused and is written in golang.
 Paraglider-flight files (in standardized format ".igc") are intended for sharing on a peer-to-peer basis.

-This program utilizes a specialized version of the go-implementation of IPFS - located at [go-pgfs](https://github.com/yoavweber/go-pgfs)<br>
+This program utilizes a specialized version of the go-implementation of IPFS - located at [go-pgfs](https://github.com/yoavweber/go-pgfs) <br>
 All licenses and dependencies from the original project this repository has been forked from ([go-ipfs](https://github.com/ipfs/go-ipfs)) have been preserved.

-Further Project Progress Documentation is located further down in this README.
+Further Project Progress Documentation is (to be) located in the Project Wiki.

 ## Features
 The program is directly utilizing a specialized version of IPFS (found at [go-pgfs](https://github.com/yoavweber/go-pgfs)), where all features from the go-implementation of IPFS ([go-ipfs](https://github.com/ipfs/go-ipfs)) are preserved, yet modified to fit the project case.
 Additional features (as described in the project description) include:
 * Uploading and downloading files is exclusive for files of the .igc-format (standardized file-format for paragliding flight-information)
-* Running the program through docker-compose initiates 3 PGFS-nodes for testing-purposes
+* Running the program through docker-compose, initiates 3 PGFS-nodes.
+One of the node is the server-node, and the other two are clients, one sender and one reciever.
+This dockerization is showing off the proof-of-concept of this application.
 * Mother-node (main server bootstrap-node) is located on the internal NTNU-network.
 In practice, this means the program only works internally in the NTNU institutional network.
 To use your own server-node (for further development purposes), the bootstrap-node must be updated to coincide with your own server-node.
+The bootstrap node is directly interchangeble in main.go for all nodes.

 ## Deployment
 This program is initialized by docker-compose.
 The compose-file initiates three nodes within the pgfs-network.
 These nodes are of different classifications.
 One node is initialized as a server node (and is the main bootstrap), and the two other client-nodes.
 The two client nodes serve different purposes, one of them aims to upload a valid IGC-file, the other client-node fetches this file from the network.

-## The Development Process (for assessment purposes)
+## The Development Process (for assessment purposes) #TODO - MOVE THIS PART PREFERABLY TO THE REPORT
 ### Original Project Plan
 The project idea consisted mainly of interrogating new technologies related to Cloud Technologies.
 Taking inspiration from a brief introduction in a lecture, IPFS was a topic that interested us greatly.
 We sought after getting to know this protocol better, on a deep and advanced level.
 The project seemed like a golden opportunity to explore more about this new type of technology.
 Learn about the IPFS-protocol and its functionality stood as a pillar for this project.
 The main plan consisted of:
 1. IPFS - Getting to know the protocol and its functionality